 I think most people are afraid to go out of their comfort zone (esp when it comes to makeup, even more so than fashion).
 Most natural makeup wearers (browns, earthy tones) wont try bright colors and people who like the more dramatic look feel too naked with a natural look.
-I prefer an in between look day to day, dramatic if i’m going out, and natural for family gatherings.posted over 3 years ago
+I prefer an in between look day to day, dramatic if i’m going out, and natural for family gatherings.posted almost 7 years ago

 “too much” really depends on your style and the situation you’re in.

 day-to-day i will wear tinted moisturizer (got that SPF!) as well as brown eyeliner or some neutral eyeshadow and blush..going out, i’ll go with dramatic eye makeup (smoky eye, etc) and red tinted lipgloss.